lmc2179/lmc2179.github.io/drafts/models_make_decisions.md

 https://www.researchgate.net/publication/365700127_On_the_Advantages_of_Distinguishing_Between_Predictive_and_Allocative_Fairness_in_Algorithmic_Decision-Making

-# The occasional usefulness and frequent distractions of "AI safety"
+# The intense importance and regrettable red herrings of "AI safety"

 we've talked so far about . occasionally, versions of this show up as "alignment problem".